The short answer: it depends.

 4) No Management Support

-Is your management engaged with employees throughout the course?
+Is your management team engaged with employees throughout the course?

 Without the buy-in of upper management, training programs can be devalued and deprioritized in favor of other projects or daily operations.
 This puts additional pressure on already rigid time constraints, eliminates what limited motivation trainees may have already had, and learners may ultimately drop out.